sagemath/trac_to_gh/Issue 1977.md

 # Issue 1977: valgrind 3.3.0 no longer appends $PID per default to the logs

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1977

 Original creator: mabshoff